-Uplift is a climate conference created for, and by, young people.
-We believe conservation needs young voices, more diversity, and a new focus on climate justice.
-We are rooted in the red rock cliffs, sacred peaks and precious waters of the Colorado Plateau.
+Uplift is a climate justice conference created for, and by, young people.
+We believe our movement needs to amplify young, diverse voices and to focus on the communities most impacted by climate change.
+We are rooted in the red rock cliffs, sacred landscapes, and precious waters of the Colorado Plateau.

 We seek to empower and unite young leaders to address climate change on the Colorado Plateau.

 We, as youth, are rising.
-We envision a future in which climate injustice is addressed at all levels of decision-making.
-We celebrate the diverse peoples, ecosystems, and unique landscapes of the Colorado Plateau as we engage the threat of climate change in the places we love.
-We want future generations to come of age with hope and adaptations to live in our warming world.
+We envision a future in which we meet the needs of our communities by addressing climate injustice.
+We celebrate the diverse peoples, ecosystems, and landscapes of the Colorado Plateau as we engage with the threat of climate change in the places we love.
+We want future generations to come of age with the hope and resilience necessary to live in our uncertain world.

 In November of 2014, ten twenty-somethings gathered at the historic Kane Ranch near the Grand Canyon in northern Arizona.
 Their goal?
 Organize a gathering of young people across the Colorado Plateau to spark meaningful action through thoughtful conversation.
 They decided to call the gathering “Uplift,” inspired by the geologic process that led to the rise of the Colorado Plateau.
 With support from the Grand Canyon Trust and the Landscape Conservation Initiative, the first Uplift Conference in the spring of 2015 engaged nearly 100 young people.
 The discussions at Uplift 2015 sparked a new focus on climate change and climate justice.